-This appendix provides for a coordinated response to actual or potential discharges and/or releases of hazardous materials by employing all local, state and federal resources available for minimizing the threat during a disaster.
-This appendix establishes the lead coordination roles and the specification of responsibilities among state agencies that may be brought to bear in response actions.
+This appendix provides for a coordinated response to actual or potential discharges and/or releases of hazardous materials by employing all local, state and federal resources available for minimizing the threat.
+It establishes the lead coordination roles and responsibilities among state agencies involved in response actions.

 This appendix is applicable to all state departments and agencies with responsibilities and assets to support the local response to actual and potential discharges and releases of hazardous materials.
-Federal and state laws and regulations require oil spills, hazardous substance releases or responses to weapons of mass destruction be managed with a trained and competent response management organization.
+Federal and state laws and regulations require oil releases, hazardous substance releases or responses to weapons of mass destruction be managed with a trained and competent response management organization.

-Response to oil discharges and hazardous substance releases will be in accordance with the State Oil Spill Plan and the North Carolina Area Contingency Plan (NCACP).
-The two plans effectuate the response powers and responsibilities created by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, the authorities established by Section 311 of the Clean Water Act (CWA), as amended, and the Oil Pollution Act (OPA).
-This appendix does not impede or negate the use of or request for the activation of the National Response Team (NRT) or Federal Regional Response Team (F-RRT).
+Response to oil discharges and hazardous substance releases will be in accordance with the State Coastal Hazardous Materials Plan and the North Carolina Area Contingency Plan (NCACP).
+These plans are based on the response powers and responsibilities created by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, the authorities established by Section 311 of the Clean Water Act (CWA), as amended, and the Oil Pollution Act (OPA).
+This appendix does not impede or negate the use of or request for the activation of the National Response Team (NRT) or Federal Regional Response Team (RRT).

-Response to radiological incidents not related to a nuclear power plants or fixed facilities will be in accordance with:
+Response to radiological incidents not related to nuclear power plants or fixed facilities will be in accordance with:

-- State Homeland Security Plan - State Electromagnetic Pulse (EMP) Plan - North Carolina Chemical, Biological, Radiological, Nuclear and Explosive (CBRNE) Task Force, State Radiological and Nuclear Detection Concept of Operations - North Carolina Response Plan for the Transportation of Radioactive Materials - North Carolina Department of Health and Human Services (NCDHHS) Radiological Protection Section (RPS) and Public Health Preparedness and Response (PHP&R) plans
+- State Homeland Security Plan

+- State Electromagnetic Pulse (EMP) Plan

+- North Carolina Chemical, Biological, Radiological, Nuclear and Explosive (CBRNE) Task Force, State Radiological and Nuclear

+Detection Concept of Operations

+- North Carolina Response Plan for the Transportation of Radioactive Materials - North Carolina Department of Health and Human Services (NCDHHS) Radiological Protection Section (RPS) and Public Health Preparedness and Response (PHP&R) plans

-Incidents related to nuclear power fixed facilities will be covered by the State Radiological Emergency Response Plan (REP).
+Incidents related to nuclear power fixed facilities will be covered by the North Carolina Radiological Emergency Preparedness Plan.